JSS95/dawiq/doc/source/user-guide/multi-dcls.rst

 In this guide, we will go further to modify the dataclass type as well.

 When the dataclass type changes, data widget for the item must also change.
-:class:`.DataclassDelegate` and :class:`.DataclassMapper` can be combined with :class:`.DataclassStackWidget` or :class:`.DataWidgetTab` to synchronize the widget with the data type.
+:class:`.DataclassDelegate` and :class:`.DataclassMapper` can be combined with :class:`.DataclassStackWidget` or :class:`.DataclassTabWidget` to synchronize the widget with the data type.

 Basic example
 =============

 In this example, we create a widget which consists of:

-* :class:`.DataWidgetTab` to display and choose the dataclass type
+* :class:`.DataclassTabWidget` to display and choose the dataclass type
 * Buttons to change the model index

 We first define the dataclasses.